💡 Good to know: Want to measure the impact of your product finder on e.g. sales and conversion? Then check out this tutorial.

 1. Analyze usage

-The most important thing you want to know is how many customers use your product finder - and how they walk through product finder.
+The most important thing you want to know is how many customers use your product finder - and how they go through the product finder.

 1. Go to the Analytics section.